-- a.
 With the exception of an application to employ a Claims Agent, no retention applications will be considered on the first day.
 Employment applications should be filed no later than thirty (30) days after the later of (i) the date the order for relief is entered or (ii) the commencement of work by the professional.
-Any such timely application, if approved, shall be effective as of the later of the petition date or the commencement of work by the professional. - b.
-Proposed professionals retained under sections 327 or 1103 of the Bankruptcy Code ("Retained Professionals") should not expect the Court to authorize hourly rates that have been increased based on the size of the Chapter 11 Case (i.e., no premium billing). - 5.
-Interim Compensation.
+Any such timely application, if approved, shall be effective as of the later of the petition date or the commencement of work by the professional.

+5. Interim Compensation.
 The order establishing procedures for interim compensation for services rendered and reimbursement of expenses incurred by Retained Professionals may include the following provisions: